View John Bitter's Obituary on mySanAntonio.com and share memories

 SAN ANTONIO COUNTRY CLUB

-In lieu of flowers, memorial contributions may be made to the Juvenile Diabetes Research Foundation, 26 Broadway 14th Floor, New York, NY 10004; Children and Arthritis, 2751 Albert L Bicknell Drive, Shreveport, LA 71103; and IM OK - Find a cure for Epilepsy,206 E. Main St., Round Rock, TX 78664 .
+In lieu of flowers, memorial contributions may be made to the Juvenile Diabetes Research Foundation, 26 Broadway 14th Floor, New York, NY 10004; Children and Arthritis, 2751 Albert L Bicknell Drive, Suite 2E, Shreveport, LA 71103; and IM OK - Find a cure for Epilepsy, 206 E. Main St., Round Rock, TX 78664 .

 You are invited to sign